oracle-livelabs/database/truecache/data-load/data-load.md

 ### Prerequisites (Optional)

-*List the prerequisites for this lab using the format below.
-Fill in whatever knowledge, accounts, etc. is needed to complete the lab.
-Do NOT list each previous lab as a prerequisite.*

 This lab assumes you have:
 * An Oracle Cloud account
 * All previous labs successfully completed

-*Below, is the "fold"--where items are collapsed by default.*

 ## Task 1: Create user and tables

-(optional) Task 1 opening paragraph.

 1.